rubenspgcavalcante/Wind-Potion/README.md

-Wind Potion - REST API for use with Tornado and SQLAlchemy Elixir
+Wind Potion
 ===========

 ##About
-A simple structure to build RESTful handler
+REST API for use with Tornado and SQLAlchemy Elixir

 ##Dependeces
 Tested in python 2.7